People choose to freelance for a number of reasons—but most often, it is because they desire freedom:

 You’d be hard-pressed to find a company not using Slack or a similar communication tool to connect people working together on long-term projects.
 It assists with organizing communications that require a simple response—where email might otherwise be too bulky and annoying.
 The major downside of acquiescing to a client asking you to get on their Slack?
 Notification overload!

-If you’re not using it yet, it’s best to download and start using it now so you’ll be used to it when a client asks you to use it in the future (and inevitably, they will).
+If you’re not using it yet, it’s best to download and start using Slack now so you’ll be used to it when a client asks you to use it in the future (and inevitably, they will).
 Thanks to its popularity, Slack integrates with a lot of other best tools for freelancers shared on this list, like Google Drive, Trello, and Asana (suggested reading: Trello vs Asana).
 Besides Slack another great option is Microsoft Teams, read our comparison here: Slack vs Teams

 Contracting and Legal Paperwork